Francisco-Rosa/Solar/README.md

       pip install ladybug-core pysolar # pysolar is optional

-  If the versions are different, you will need to use Python venv called "AdditionalPythonPackages".
+  If the versions are different, you will need to use Python venv.
 To do this, go to the Solar workbench folder (see the address above, or open FreeCAD and type in the Python console:

       import FreeCAD
       import os